Peterabk/TidyHabit/README.md

-# Welcome to your Lovable project
+# Welcome to our project
+-Peter Abou Kassam
+-Yasser Ameer
+-Samuel Sebaale
+-Theo
+-Ray
 ## Project info

 This project is about a Chore web app that could remove the stress of remembering what you need to do.